Cellular Fourier analysis for geometrically disordered materials: Implementation and results

 \subsection{CFT illustrated with coarsening foam}

-To illustrate the Cellular Fourier Transform, we analyzed data shown in Figure~\ref{fig:foam}.
+To illustrate the Cellular Fourier Transform, we analyzed data for a two-dimensional foam shown in Figure~\ref{fig:foam}.
 We first obtained cell contours using the MATLAB imfill function which is based on morphological reconstruction.
 We ascribed pixels to cells; we calculated the discrete Laplacian from (\ref{eq:Lij}) by summing over pixels and then computed the harmonics.
-Figure~\ref{fig:sf} shows the spectrum of areal growth, which seems to be random and overall decay with wavenumber.
-Its resemblance with the spectrum shown in Figure~\ref{fig:tousspectres}{\bf I} suggests long-range correlations for areal growth in foams, which might reflect their elastic behavior at short timescales.
-Although this analysis is preliminary, it indicates that CFT may reveal new features of geometrically disordered materials.
+Figure~\ref{fig:sf} shows the spectrum of areal growth and cell density.
+The spectrum for growth seems to be random and overall decay with wavenumber.
+Its resemblance with the spectrum shown in Figure~\ref{fig:tousspectres}{\bf C} suggests long-range correlations for areal growth in foams. { Knowing that, in a coarsening foam, relative areal growth of a cell of area $S$ and number of neighbors $n$ is proportional to $(n-6)/(Se)$ with $e$ average thickness of films, this could be associated with long-range correlations in any of these parameters.
+The spectrum for cell density $1/S$ is rather flat, with a slight increasing trend at high wavenumbers.
+This trend would be expected based on a consequence of the Aboav-Weaire and Lewis laws, according to which relatively small cells are be in contact with relatively large cells (and conversely) leading to a short range anticorrelation in cell size~\cite{chiu1995aboav}.} Although this analysis is preliminary { and should be taken with caution,} it indicates that CFT may help reveal new features of geometrically disordered materials.